lgaudencio/geography-quiz/README.md

     * Along with the feedback, the user will have the opportunity to either restart that same quiz or they will have the option to go back to the homepage and select a different difficulty mode.
     * The user will have two controls to choose from ‘Restart’ or ‘Home’.

+### Features Left to Implement

+* A time limit for each question.
+* Sound effects for correct and incorrect answers.

 ## Technologies